pysal/momepy/README.md

 User guide with examples of `momepy` usage is available at [guide.momepy.org](https://guide.momepy.org/).

 ## Install
-You can install `momepy` using Conda from `conda-forge` (recommended):

-    conda install -c conda-forge momepy

-or from PyPI using `pip`:

-    pip install momepy

 See the [installation instructions](http://docs.momepy.org/en/latest/install.html) for detailed instructions.
 Momepy depends on python geospatial stack, which might cause some dependency issues.